dsantelmo/abrim/README.md

     6. This node's out.py stops processing this entry of the queue and continue with the rest of the remote nodes.

-7. Eventually it finds this edit again
+7. Eventually out.py finds this edit again:

-	1. It tries to process it again:
+	1. It tries to process it:

             curl -X POST http://localhost:6001/users/user_1/nodes/node_1/items/item_id_01 -H "Authorization: Basic YWRtaW46c2VjcmV0" -H "Content-Type: application/json" -d "{\"rowid\": 1, \"item\": \"item_id_01\", \"other_node\": \"<NODE_2_INTERNAL_ID>\", \"n_rev\": 0, \"m_rev\": 0, \"edits\": \"@@ -0,0 +1,6 @@\n+all ok\n\", \"old_shadow_adler32\": \"1\", \"shadow_adler32\": \"130089524\"}"

     2. The other node's input.py processes the POST again.
 This time it finds the shadow so enqueues the edit.

-Then in waits 5 seconds for the patch.py process to catch up with its queue.
+    3. Then it waits 5 seconds for the patch.py process to catch up with its queue.
 During that time checks every second if the edit has been processed.

 8. Hopefully patch.py finds the new entry of the queue before timeout.

 	1. It tries to fuzzy patch the text with the patches.

     	* If it fails it just archives the patch.